 Hand axes must have an overall length (from tip to end of pommel) of at least 18" and less than 36".
+The striking surface of a hand axe must be at least 6" in length.
 The blade must have easily distinguishable, squared-off "flats" and edges, and its thickness (edge) must not be more than 2/3 of its width (flat).
 Hand axes may have a blade on each side of the shaft.
-The handle of an axe may not exceed 1⁄2 of the overall length of the weapon.
+The handle of an axe may not exceed \(\frac{1}{2} \) of the overall length of the weapon.
 The shaft of a hand axe must be well padded.